The Best Auto Insurance Companies 2026

 • Limited local agent network for in-person service

-GEICO offers liability-only coverage starting at just $41 per month and full coverage averaging $171 monthly—significantly below many competitors.
+GEICO offers some of the most competitive liability-only coverage in the country, with full coverage averaging $179–$187 per month — well below the national average of approximately $208 per month.
 The company's low NAIC complaint ratio demonstrates its ability to handle customer concerns effectively despite its massive size.
-However, those prioritizing claims experience may want to consider other options.
+Those who prioritize claims experience may want to compare alternatives.
+Learn how to compare car insurance quotes to see whether GEICO fits your profile.

 4. Progressive

-Progressive stands out for competitive pricing and innovative coverage options that cater to diverse driver needs.
+Progressive stands out for competitive pricing, innovative digital tools, and coverage options tailored to a wide range of driver profiles.

 Pros